starsheriff/train-os/06-switch-to-long-mode/README.md

 2. Update the GDT (we will have to look that up in the _Descriptor Tables_ section.
 3. Enable interrupts

 ## Disable/Enable Interrupts
+TODO:

+## Update GDT
+TODO: Explanation

+# Conclusion
+Whew, what a ride.
+The section turned out to be quite long.

+## Achievement
+Let's face it the code is not aesthetic at all yet.
+The big thing however is that we have managed to put together each and every line from actual AMD sources; *no shortcuts*.
+That is, at least for me, deeply satisfying.

+Now, when time comes and I have to boot an architeture `x`, I feel much more prepared to take on that ride.
+Also, it is much less puzzling now if you take code or tools from third parties since you understand what they are doing under the hood.

+## Up Next
+`C`, or stack?

+What is next?
+The difficult thing is to keep an overview.

 # Scratchpad/Notes